simondaug/bad-calculator-generator/README.md

 # Bad Calculator Generator

-Generates and overly complex calculator program that only uses if statements.
+Generates an overly complex calculator program that only uses if statements.

 ## Building